MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusinessService.md

   - `[SmsNotificationsEnabled <Boolean?>]`: True indicates SMS notifications can be sent to the customers for the appointment of the service.
 Default value is false.
   - `[StaffMemberIds <String[]>]`: Represents those staff members who provide this service.

-CUSTOMQUESTIONS <IMicrosoftGraphBookingQuestionAssignment\[]>: Contains the set of custom questions associated with a particular service.
+CUSTOMQUESTIONS <IMicrosoftGraphBookingQuestionAssignment[]>: Contains the set of custom questions associated with a particular service.
   - `[IsRequired <Boolean?>]`: The ID of the custom question.
   - `[QuestionId <String>]`: Indicates whether it is mandatory to answer the custom question.

-DEFAULTLOCATION `<IMicrosoftGraphLocation>`: location
+DEFAULTLOCATION <IMicrosoftGraphLocation1>: location
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Address <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
+  - `[Address <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[City <String>]`: The city.
     - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.